grarizki/homework-2/README.md

 Issues :
     - Paddings on projects
-    - SASS Styling
+    - SASS padding on tools
-    - Icons Color